 Success rates

-Many factors influence the successful outcome in the IVF cycle including the woman’s age, her health and number of embryos transferred to the womb.
+Many factors influence the successful outcome in the IVF cycle including the woman’s age, her health and the number of embryos transferred to the womb.
 Success rates vary with different fertility units.
-We advise you to visit the fertility website for more information (details are at the end of this page).

 Contact information